xypnox/xypnox.github.io/src/content/blog/browserquery/index.md

 And secondly, every time my browser restarts starts, the extension restores the previous session, but doesn't actually load any tabs unless they are opened (or pinned).

 Then I have 7 windows of Firefox open.
+I didn't start with seven windows either.
+I had one window to begin with but with split monitors I wanted one window to just have the localhost development tabs to
 Two of them are ancient but have not been touched in a while.
 Apart from them, there is one with mail, mastodon (elk) etc pinned, then there is a bookmarked (to read) collection with hn.algolia.com pinned.
 There is also a general dev window, dev windows for two clients, a window with design and a window with notes and localhost tabs.

 I also use two 1440p monitors (at native res).